Pauline Viardot

-Pauline Viardot ([po.lin vjaʁ.do]; 18 July 1821 – 18 May 1910) was a nineteenth-century French mezzo-soprano, pedagogue and composer of Spanish descent.
+Pauline Viardot ([po.lin vjaʁ.do]; 18 July 1821 – 18 May 1910) was a French dramatic mezzo-soprano, composer and pedagogue of Spanish descent.
 Born Michelle Ferdinande Pauline García, she came from a musical family and took up music at a young age.
 She began performing as a teenager and had a long and illustrious career as a star performer.

 Name

 Her name appears in various forms.
 When it is not simply "Pauline Viardot", it most commonly appears in association with her maiden name García or the unaccented form, Garcia.
 This name sometimes precedes Viardot and sometimes follows it.
 Sometimes the words are hyphenated; sometimes they are not.
 She achieved initial fame as "Pauline García"; the accent was dropped at some point, but exactly when is not clear.
 After her marriage, she referred to herself simply as "Mme Viardot".